zackmdavis/Less_Wrong_Drafts/evolution_analogy.md

 Picking something arbitrarily ... well, I was reading about residual networks recently.
 Deeper neural networks were found to be harder to train because [the gradient varied too quickly with respect to the input](https://arxiv.org/abs/1702.08591).
 Being the result of a many-fold function composition, the loss landscape in very deep networks becomes a mottled fractal of tiny mountains, rather than a smooth valley to descend.
 This is mitigated by introducing "residual" connections that skip some layers, creating shorter paths through the network which have less volatile gradients.

-I don't understand how you can say this isn't science or engineering.
+I don't understand how you can say that this isn't science or engineering.
 It's a comprehensible explanation for why one design of information-processing system works better than alternatives, grounded in observation and mathematical reasoning.
 There are dozens of things like that.
 What did you expect the science of artificial minds to look like, exactly?

 **Doomimir**: _[incredulous]_ _That's_ your example?
 Resnets?